Gigafy-US-NOC/Gigafy-US-Geofeed/README.md

-#Gigafy Geofeed
-Geo-feed for Gigafy US in RFC 8805 format
+#Gigafy Geofeed for Gigafy US in RFC 8805 format